AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/software-mgmt/base-configurations.md

 # Add and edit base configurations

 You can create and edit base configurations for edge systems in OCS.
-Once the configuration is complete, you can export the configuration file by each component or edge system to manually apply to the edge system in the field.
+Once the configuration is complete, export the configuration file to manually apply to the edge system in the field or to deploy the edge module using AVEVA Edge Management.
 You can also use an exported configuration file as a template for configuring other edge systems by importing it during configuration.
 Default configurations are available for supported edge system types.
 The maximum size for a configuration file is 16 MB.

-**Note:** You can create configuration templates for the following edge system types:
+You can create configuration templates for the following edge system types:

- - Edge Data Store
+ - PI Adapter for Azure Event Hubs

  - PI Adapter for BACnet

  - PI Adapter for DNP3

+ - Edge Data Store

+ - Edge Data Store EMS Module

  - PI Adapter for Modbus TCP

+ - PI Adapter for MQTT

+ - AVEVA Adapter for MQTT EMS Module

  - PI Adapter for OPC UA

+ - AVEVA Adapter for OPC UA EMS Module

+ - PI Adapter for RDBMS

- - PI Adapter for MQTT
+ - PI Adapter for Structured Data Files

+**Note:** You can only deploy edge modules using AVEVA Edge Management.

 The `namespaceId` in the data and health endpoint URLs defaults to the namespace where the base configuration is created.
 For example, if the namespace of the base configuration is MyData, the endpoint URL would be `https://website.com/api/v1/Tenants/{tenantId}/Namespaces/MyData/Omf`.

-Use mustache tokens, in the format `{{SecretA}}`, to denote secrets in configuration files.
+For edge systems, use mustache tokens, in the format `{{SecretA}}`, to denote secrets in configuration files.
 Secrets are managed using clients.
 The token name must match an Edge Management System property defined for the edge system.
 Tokens must be used in fields where `isEncrypted=true`.
 After deploying the configuration to the device, you must manually update the configuration on the device with the secret.

+For edge modules, use variables, in the format `{{VariableA}}`, to denote secrets in configuration files.
+The variable is associated with a secret in AVEVA Edge Management.

 ## Add a new base configuration